to main content R3 Report Issue 30: Workplace Violence Prevention Standards | The Joint Commission

 The accreditation manual’s Glossary now defines workplace violence as “An act or threat occurring at the workplace that can include any of the following: verbal, nonverbal, written, or physical aggression; threatening, intimidating, harassing, or humiliating words or actions; bullying; sabotage; sexual harassment; physical assaults; or other behaviors of concern involving staff, licensed practitioners, patients, or visitors.”

-Engagement with stakeholders, customers, and experts
+Engagement with stakeholders, accredited organizations, and experts

 In addition to an extensive literature review and public field review, The Joint Commission sought expert guidance from the following groups: